Particle-based algorithm for stochastic optimal control: Mathematical problem formulation

-for the special case $G = \sigma$ and $R = I$ and the HJB equation becomes linear in $v_t^\ast$.
+for the special case $G = \sigma$ and $R = I$ and (\ref{eq:HJB transformed}) becomes linear in $v_t^\ast$.
 This well-known fact has been exploited in the numerical work of \cite{MO22}.
-Furthermore, the HJB equation arising from the further simplification $c(x)\equiv 0$ leads to the standard backward Kolmogorov equation \cite{Pavliotis2016}. \end{remark}
+Furthermore, the transformed HJB equation arising from the further simplification $c(x)\equiv 0$ leads to the standard backward Kolmogorov equation \cite{Pavliotis2016}. \end{remark}